Print Version [PDF]

 Standards and Schooling in the United States: An Encyclopedia.
 2001.
 3 vols.

 This three volume set chronicles the current debate about quality education and educational standards in American elementary, middle, and secondary school systems.
 Topics include: art, bilingual education, learning theory and cognition, opposition to standards, school accreditation, teacher education, and testing.
-It provides a historical timeline of educational reform and standards beginning in 1892 and continuing through the present.
+It provides a historical timeline of educational reform and standards beginning in 1892 and continuing through 2000.

 Standards for the English Language Arts.
 1996.